ntop/ntopng/doc/src/web_gui/settings.rst

   The Manage Configurations Page

-Every day an automatic backup of the configurations is made by ntopng.
-They will be available only seven backups on the configurations backup page.

-To restore one of the automatic backups, it's possible to download one of them in the configurations backup page and then the backup must be import in the manage configurations page.
+Every night, ntopng automatically creates a backup of the whole application configuration.
+No backup is created if the configuration didn't change since the previous day.
+Currently the last 7 backups are stored and older ones are automatically discarded.
+You can download a backup using the Download menu under the Actions colums.
+This backup can be restored using the Import button on the main configuration page.

 .. figure:: ../img/web_gui_manage_configurations_backup.png
   :align: center